University Policy Notes

 - collect the required information for the reservation (see Event Requirements & Reservation Process below)

 - ensure the event contacts understand space requirements, including building rules and safety issues

 - enter the event in the room reservation system

 - when the event will be more than minimally disruptive, please send an email to firstname.lastname@example.org to notify the community

 Depending on the nature of the event and the requirements of the organizer, the administrator may have additional responsibilities, including answering questions about the space, arranging for building access, finding alternate locations for displaced groups, dealing with problems involving noise, set-up, clean-up, resetting the furniture, etc.

 Please keep this in mind when considering hosting an event.

 Event Requirements and Reservation Process

-To request a reservation in Building 550, please contact the Design Group, Center for Design Research or d.school staff member associated with your activity (or your event host's administrator) and provide the following information:
+To request an event (not regular class meeting) reservation in Building 550, please contact the Design Group, Center for Design Research or d.school staff member associated with your activity (or your event host's administrator) and provide the following information:

 - Event name & brief description